 On track for a Nobel Prize

-Not only is Josef a whiz with numbers, he also has confidence and single mindedness that many adults would envy.
-Josef’s dad remembers that, “When he was around seven years old, he was very into a programme called The Joy of Data, presented by mathematician Hannah Fry.
-He couldn’t take his eyes off the screen.
-I remember one day, she’d just finished solving some complex equations, and she commented that despite everything we know and understand about maths and the natural world, no one has yet been able to produce a theory that unifies quantum mechanics and relativity.
+Not only is Josef a whiz with numbers, but he also has confidence and a single-mindedness that many adults would envy.
+Josef’s dad remembers that “When he was around seven years old, he was very into a programme called The Joy of Data, presented by mathematician Hannah Fry.
+I remember one day, she’d just finished solving some complex equations, and she commented that despite everything we know and understand about maths and the natural world, no one has yet been able to produce a theory that unifies quantum mechanics and relativity."

 Nurturing a growing talent